 - After 15 minutes, turn off the heat and allow the pressure to come down naturally.
 It takes mine 7-10 minutes.

 - Carefully unlock and remove the lid tilting away from you so the hot steam can escape.
 When steam subsides, remove the pan to a wire rack to cool.
 If there is a little water on top blot with a paper towel.
 The cheesecake will look a little puffy almost like a dense soufflé.
 As it cools it condenses.

-My Notes – Some recipes I’ve looked at direct you to cover the pan top in foil before placing it in the pressure cooker.
+- My Notes – Some recipes direct you to cover the pan top in foil before placing it in the pressure cooker.
 I’ve tried it both ways and prefer the result without the foil cover.
 Yes, there is a small pool of water on the top but its easily blotted up with a paper towel.

 - Sass notes that you can serve it warm or cool.
 If you like traditional cheesecake texture, refrigerate covered with plastic wrap for at least 4 hours or overnight.
 I put a folded paper towel on top to catch any condensation from the plastic wrap, which should not happen if your cake is totally cool before putting it in the fridge.